 The non-resident portfolio of the Branch is subject to a premium withholding tax of 2.8% on the gross premiums received in respect of non-life insurance business.
 However, no premium withholding tax applies to the closed warranty, bond and surety businesses as these businesses do not constitute insurance for the purposes of the premium withholding tax.

-(t) New standards and interpretations not yet adopted
+(t) Adoption of new standards and interpretations